-Out of all the gift guides coming out this month here on this site, I have a hunch that this one will give the most “aha” moments of “THAT’S what I’m going to give!”
+Out of all the gift guides coming out this month here on this site, I have a hunch that this one with homemade Christmas gifts for grandparents will give the most “aha” moments of “THAT’S what I’m going to give!”

-If you’re into the idea of pulling out whatever craft supplies you have around the house and making a mess with your kiddos in the name of making family members smile with truly priceless, homemade gifts, then hopefully this post helps you put your finger on what kind of DIY project you want to tackle and gift this year.
+If you’re into the idea of pulling out whatever craft supplies you have around the house and making a mess with your kiddos in the name of making family members smile with truly priceless, homemade gifts, then hopefully this post with six ideas for homemade Christmas gifts for grandparents will help you put your finger on what kind of DIY project you want to tackle and gift this year.

 Salt Dough Handprint Ornament, because they’re relatively easy and cheap, and you (*ahem* your kid) can make them as decorated and detailed (or not) as possible.